Dawson-huang/Pytorch-ENet-Nice/README.md

 CamVid datasets is already save in `Pytorch-ENet-Nice/datasets/CamVid/`，use size `480*360` of CamVid datasets to train ENet.

 ### Train ENet encoder architecture

+models will save in `logs`, you should pre-create the directory folder as `Pytorch-ENet-Nice/logs`

     python3 init.py --mode train --cuda=True --train_mode=encoder